Damianko135/curseforge-autoupdater/README.md

 ---
 # CurseForge AutoUpdate

 An automated tool for checking, downloading, and managing updates for CurseForge mods or modpacks.
 Supports both a Python proof-of-concept and a modern Golang CLI for advanced server automation.

 ---

+# Why should you use this?
+- **Automated Updates:** No need to manually download and install mods.
+- **Efficient Storage:** Only stores necessary files, reducing storage needs.
+- **Easy Maintenance:** Simplified process for updating mods and modpacks.

+---

 ## Project Overview